josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![On the Report design surface, a Map of the United States displays with varying-sized dots over different cities.](media/pbi-desktop-map-vis.png 'Report design surface')

-5. Unselect the Map visualization by selecting the white space next to the map in the report area
+5. Unselect the Map visualization by selecting the white space next to the map in the report area.

-6. From the Visualizations area, select the **Stacked Column Chart** icon to add a bar chart visual to the report's design surface
+6. From the Visualizations area, select the **Stacked Column Chart** icon to add a bar chart visual to the report's design surface.

     ![The stacked column chart icon is selected on the Visualizations palette.](media/image190.png 'Visualizations palette')

-7. With the Stacked Column Chart still selected, drag the **DayofMonth** field and drop it into the **Axis** field located under Visualizations
+7. With the Stacked Column Chart still selected, drag the **DayofMonth** field and drop it into the **Axis** field located under Visualizations.

-8. Next, drag the **NumDelays** field over, and drop it into the **Value** field
+8. Next, drag the **NumDelays** field over, and drop it into the **Value** field.

     ![In the Fields column, the check boxes for NumDelays and DayofMonth are selected.
 An arrow points from NumDelays in the Fields column, to NumDelays in the Visualization's Axis field.
 A second arrow points from DayofMonth in the Fields column, to DayofMonth in the Visualization's Value field.](media/pbi-desktop-configure-stacked-vis.png 'Visualizations and Fields columns')